wp-plugins/recent-facebook-posts/readme.txt

 == Description ==

 This plugin adds a widget, a shortcode `[recent-facebook-posts]` and a template function `recent_facebook_posts()` to your WordPress website which you can use to list your most recent Facebook posts.
-This plugin works with public pages and to a certain extent with personal profiles (YMMV with the latter).
+This plugin works with public pages and to a certain extent with personal profiles.

+= Facebook Posts Widget =
+Render a number of most recent Facebook page updates in any of your widget areas using the Recent Facebook Posts widget.

+= Facebook Posts Shortcode =
+Display a list of your most recent Facebook posts in your posts or pages using the `[recent-facebook-posts]` shortcode.
+Optionally, specify some arguments to customize the output.

 **Features**

-* Highly customizable.
-By adding a few CSS rules to your theme's stylesheet you can make your Facebook updates blend in with your theme perfectly.
 * SEO friendly.
-Your most recent Facebook updates can be indexed by search engines because the plugin doesn't use JavaScript or iframes to show the posts.
-* Fast.
-The plugin caches your latest posts to reduce round-trips to Facebooks servers.
+Your Facebook posts are rendered as plain HTML which means they are indexable by search engines, no frames or JavaScript is used.
+* High performance.
+Facebook posts are cached for a customizable period.
+* Customizable.
+Your Facebook updates will blend in with your theme perfectly and can be easily styled because of smart CSS selectors.
+* Easy Configuration, the plugin comes with a comprehensive [installation guide](http://wordpress.org/plugins/recent-facebook-posts/installation/) and [screenshots](http://wordpress.org/plugins/recent-facebook-posts/screenshots/).

 **Demo**

-There is a demo on [my own website](http://dannyvankooten.com/), I use the plugin to show my latest Facebook post in the footer.
+There is a demo on [my own website](http://dannyvankooten.com/), I use the plugin to show my most recent Facebook post in the footer.

-**More information**
+**Other Links**

 * [Recent Facebook Posts for WordPress](http://dannyvankooten.com/wordpress-plugins/recent-facebook-posts/)
 * Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by Danny van Kooten
 * You should follow [@DannyvanKooten](http://twitter.com/DannyvanKooten) on Twitter.
+* Using MailChimp to send out email newsletters and looking to grow your lists?
+Try this: [MailChimp for WordPress](http://wordpress.org/plugins/mailchimp-for-wp/)!

 == Installation ==